-Though President Barack Obama is vacationing on Martha’s Vineyard and Congress is in recess through Labor Day, there’s plenty of action on the agreement as lawmakers debate whether to vote with their colleagues, constituents, aides or consciences — or some combination therein.
+Though President Barack Obama is vacationing on Martha’s Vineyard and Congress is in recess through Labor Day, there’s plenty of action on the agreement as lawmakers debate whether to vote with their colleagues, constituents, aides, or consciences — or some combination therein.

-With Obama having vowed to veto any disapproval of the deal, both houses of Congress would have to muster veto-proof majorities — 290 in the House, 67 in the Senate — to kill the deal.
+Because Obama vowed to veto any disapproval of the deal, both houses of Congress would have to muster veto-proof majorities — 290 in the House, 67 in the Senate — to kill the deal.
 If the Republicans vote as a bloc against the deal, as seems likely, its opponents would need 44 Democrats in the House and 13 in the Senate to reach the two-thirds majority necessary to override the veto.

 That’s unlikely to happen in the Senate, which is why few analysts are even bothering to count votes in the House.
 (If the Senate cannot override Obama’s veto, it doesn’t matter what happens in the House.)

-Only two Senate Democrats have come out against the deal: Sens.
-Robert Menendez of New Jersey and Charles Schumer of New York.
+Only two Senate Democrats have come out against the deal: Senators Robert Menendez of New Jersey and Charles Schumer of New York.
 Meanwhile, 26 Democrats and the two independent senators who caucus with the Democrats have come out for the agreement reached last month between six world powers and Iran.
 That leaves only 14 more Democratic votes up for grabs.
 Unless 11 of those senators break with the president to vote against the deal, the agreement trading sanctions relief for Iran for restrictions on its nuclear program will become law.
 (To put it another way, the deal’s supporters need just four more yes votes in the Senate to uphold the deal.)

 According to the math, the deal looks likely to be upheld.
 For the record, fewer than 10 percent of all presidential vetoes throughout history have been overridden by votes in Congress.